 2. Rethink that Night Time Drink

-Although that glass of wine feels like a great way to unwind at the end of the day, pay attention to how you feel when you have a nightly drink or two.
+Although that glass of wine can feel like a great way to unwind at the end of the day, pay close attention to how you feel when you have a nightly drink or two.
 Alcohol can worsen hot flashes and make it harder to stay asleep through the night.
 It can also increase your risk of getting or worsening many health conditions.
-Lastly, drinking beer, wine, or cocktails each night may be taking you over your energy needs for the day and contribute to weight gain.
+Lastly, drinking beer, wine, or cocktails each night may be taking you over your energy needs for the day and contributing to weight gain.

 3. Cut down on spicy foods, caffeine, and sugar